RENEE MONTAGNE, Host:

 AMOS: But an eyewitness to events in one Syrian town tells a different story.
 A resident of Homs, north of Damascus, says he watched security police fire directly into a peaceful protest.
 He saw bodies fall in the streets as the crowds scattered.

-Dr. JALLAL NOUFAL (Psychiatrist and protester): To go to a democratic and civil state, to put an end for the dictatorships in Syria.
+JALLAL NOUFAL: To go to a democratic and civil state, to put an end for the dictatorships in Syria.

-Dr. NOUFAL: We try to be free a free state.
+NOUFAL: We try to be free - a free state.

 AMOS: Will you talk to the government?